Do Maine Coon Cats Like Water?

 With so many similarities, it’s not hard to see why the legend has stood the test of time.

-Even still though, we can safely say that a proposed lineage to the raccoon is not the reason why do Maine Coon cats love water.
+Even still though, we can safely say that a proposed lineage to the raccoon is not the reason why Maine Coon cats love water.

 For more information on the link between these two species, have a look at my article “Is A Maine Coon Part-Raccoon?“.